Gurkamalvirk/ai-chat-bot-trial-1/RENDER_DEPLOYMENT.md

 - **Build Command**: `npm install && cd ../frontend && npm install && npm run build`
 - **Start Command**: `npm start`

+**⚠️ CRITICAL**: Update the Build Command in your Render dashboard to match the command above.
+The old command (`cd ../frontend && npm install && npm run build && cd ../backend && npm install`) will NOT work correctly.

 **Important**: The build command installs backend dependencies first (from the backend directory), then installs frontend dependencies, then builds the frontend.
 This ensures Vite is available when needed.
+The build script uses `npx vite build` to ensure proper execution on Render.

 ---